About this Toolkit

 Why does it matter?

-• But today, there is a widening gap between environmental ambitions set out in multilateral agreements and real-world action.
-The problem: limited funding, lack of political will, and continued disagreements among countries hinder progress under these key agreements.
+• The problem: limited funding, lack of political will, and continued disagreements among countries hinder progress.

 • For the EU, the consequences are real.
 Missing climate targets will intensify extreme weather events and threaten both food security and public health.
 Plus, biodiversity loss erodes natural resilience, leaving the EU vulnerable to climate impacts and raising long-term costs.